 Seth Denizen, Princeton Mellon Fellow in Architecture, Urbanism & the Environment

-Seth Denizen’s fellowship is sponsored by the Andrew W. Mellon Foundation and the High Meadows Environmental Institute.
+Seth Denizen’s fellowship was sponsored by the Andrew W. Mellon Foundation and the High Meadows Environmental Institute.

 Denizen is a researcher and design practitioner trained in landscape architecture and human geography.
 His published work is multidisciplinary, addressing art and design, microbial ecology, soil science, urban geography, and the politics of climate change.
 He is currently a member of the editorial board of Scapegoat Journal: Architecture / Landscape / Political Economy.